falyan/Install-okd/README.md

 ### DHCP Server
 Configure a DHCP server to automatically assign IP addresses and provide essential options such as gateway, DNS, and NTP servers.
 This setup simplifies the network configuration of CoreOS-based nodes during boot.

+### Node Bootstrap Server (Temporary)
+The Bootstrap node in OKD is a temporary node used during cluster installation.
+It initializes the control plane, deploys the first master components, and then becomes unnecessary after the cluster is fully up and running.

+### Master Node (Control Plane)
+The Master nodes (Control Plane) manage and control the entire OKD cluster.
+They handle API requests, scheduling, cluster state management, and communication between all components.

+### Worker Node (Wroker)
+The Worker nodes run the actual workloads and applications in the OKD cluster.
+They host pods, containers, and services deployed by users.

+### Storage Node
+The Storage nodes form a Ceph cluster that provides distributed and highly available storage for the OKD environment.
+They store persistent data used by applications, containers, and internal OKD services.